School security: Bullying

-The National Center for Education Statistics reports that in the U.S., 20.8% of students ages 12–18 experienced bullying at school in 2014-15.
+The National Center for Education Statistics reports that in the U.S., 20.8% of students ages 12–18 experienced bullying at school in 2014–15.
 Prevention for bullying by parents, teachers, and other adults includes talking to students about bullying, modeling treating others with kindness, and helping students get involved in something they are passionate about.
 Helping students understand the importance of bully reporting and learning ways to stop others from bullying can also be effective.

-Between the ages of 11-15, in most countries around the world, boys are bullied more than girls.
+Between the ages of 11 and 15, in most countries around the world, boys are bullied more than girls.
 As reported by Young People's Health in Context, in Israel, almost twice as many boys ages 13–15 are bullied than girls; Belgium has a difference nearly as high.
 On average, bullying tends to peak at age 13.
-Lithuania experiences the highest level of bullying, with an average of 63.6% for girls between the ages of 11-15, and an average of 65% for boys between the ages of 11-15.
-Sweden experiences the lowest level of bullying, with an average of 14.7% for girls between 11-15, and an average of 15.3% for boys between 11-15.
+Lithuania experiences the highest level of bullying, with an average of 63.6% for girls between the ages of 11 and 15, and an average of 65% for boys between the ages of 11 and 15.
+Sweden experiences the lowest level of bullying, with an average of 14.7% for girls between 11 and 15, and an average of 15.3% for boys between 11 and 15.

 Security measures

+Prevention methods fall into two main categories: threat assessment and physical measures.
+Noticing that a student is showing signs of depression or drug use and speaking to the student to learn more is an example of threat assessment.
+A lockable door is an example of physical measures.

 The National School Boards Association states that ensuring safety and security in schools is the primary responsibility of every school district.